mitchpaulus/neobem/doc/reference.inc.md

 - *Function Expression*: Nothing, the empty string `''`.
 This should rarely be used.

-- *Structure Expression*: Returns the string representation of each expression for each member of the structure, separated by a comma.
+- *Dictionary Expression*: Returns the string representation of each expression for each member of the dictionary, separated by a comma.
   Note that there is currently no way to specify the order here, unlike the list expression, so this is rarely something that you would want to do.